Simulation#

 Contact Handling#

-We use two approaches depending on the solver:
+We use three approaches depending on the solver:

-Differentiable solver: Smooth barrier functions to maintain differentiability
+Differentiable solver: A smooth finite penalty to maintain differentiability

-Standard solver: Ground-plane projection with restitution and simple Coulomb-like friction
+Standard solver: Ground-plane projection with restitution and ad hoc friction-like tangential damping

 Barrier Potential#